IamPete1/ardupilot_wiki/common/source/ScriptingDocs.rst

 logger.write
 ============

- write value to data flash log with given types and names, optional units and multipliers, timestamp will be automatically added
+ write value to data flash log with given types and names with units and multipliers, timestamp will be automatically added

 @\ *param* ``name`` — up to 4 characters